Rhoban/placo/docs/kinematics/joints_task.rst

     While it is possible to explicitely set a joint value by using :func:`set_joint() <placo.RobotWrapper.set_joint>` on the robot wrapper (see :doc:`joints configurations </basics/configurations>`), it is **not** equivalent to using a joint task.

-Using the joints task will allow to account for everything that the solver is enforcing (joint limits, joint velocity limits, other tasks such as loops closing constraints etc...), while :func:`set_joint() <placo.RobotWrapper.set_joint>` will immediately update the joint value in the robot state.
+    Using the joints task will allow to account for everything that the solver is enforcing (joint limits, joint velocity limits, other tasks such as loops closing constraints etc...), while :func:`set_joint() <placo.RobotWrapper.set_joint>` will immediately update the joint value in the robot state regardless of the solver.

 Task initialization
 -------------------